Ovid/zen-of-test-suites/README.md

 That's actually fairly small.
 One codebase I worked on had close to a million lines of code with thousands of test scripts.
-You couldn't hold the codebase in your head, you're couldn't *glance* at the the tests to figure out what went where, nor was grepping necessarily going to tell you as tests for particular sections of code were often scattered around multiple test scripts.
+You couldn't hold the codebase in your head, you're couldn't *glance* at the tests to figure out what went where, nor was grepping necessarily going to tell you as tests for particular sections of code were often scattered around multiple test scripts.
 And, of course, I regularly heard the lament that I've heard at many shops